YuanGongND/ltu/README.md

 ./inference.sh
 ```

 The script may output some warnings which can be ignored.
-After the script finishs, it will provide a gradio link for inference, which can be run on a browser of any machine.
+After the script finishes, it will provide a gradio link for inference, which can be run on a browser of any machine.

-We also provide batch inference script `inference_batch.py`, note this script loads pre-extracted whisper features, rather than raw wav files.
+We also provide batch inference script `inference_batch.py`, note this script loads pre-extracted whisper features, rather than raw WAV files.
-If you want to use raw audio file, please use `inference_gradio.py`.
+If you want to use raw audio files, please use `inference_gradio.py`.
 For how to extract whisper features, see [**[here]**](https://github.com/YuanGongND/ltu/blob/main/src/ltu_as/extract_whisper_feature.py).

-*GPU Issue for LTU-AS: We find that Open-AI whisper features are different on different GPUs, which impacts the performance of LTU-AS as it takes Whisper feature as input.
-In the paper, we always use feature generated by old GPUs (Titan-X).
-But we do release a checkpoint that uses feature generated by newer GPUs (A5000/A6000), please manually switch the checkpoint if you are running on old/new GPUs (by default this code uses new GPU feature).
-Mismatch of training and inference GPU does not completely destroy the model, but would cause a performance drop.
+*GPU Issue for LTU-AS: We find that Open-AI whisper features are different on different GPUs, which impacts the performance of LTU-AS as it takes the Whisper feature as input.
+In the paper, we always use features generated by old GPUs (Titan-X).
+But we do release a checkpoint that uses a feature generated by newer GPUs (A5000/A6000), please manually switch the checkpoint if you are running on old/new GPUs (by default this code uses a new GPU feature).
+A mismatch of training and inference GPU does not completely destroy the model, but would cause a performance drop.

 ## Finetune LTU and LTU-AS

 ### Finetune the LTU/LTU-AS Model with Toy Data

 We do not provide raw audio files for OpenAQA and OpenASQA due to copyright reasons.
 However, for easy reproduction, we provide audio files and Whisper audio features for a small sample set (toy set).
-Specifically, we provide very simple, almost one-click script to finetune the model.
-Once success, you can change the toy data to your own data.
+Specifically, we provide a very simple, almost one-click script to finetune the model.
+Once successful, you can change the toy data to your own data.

 For both scripts:
 - You do not need to download the toy data, `prep_train.sh` will do this for you.